 Now that we understand what a vital role project management can play in IT service management, let’s see how project management aligned with ITSM can help improve IT service delivery.

-With a unified platform for both IT service management and project management, all service desk processes, and project-related activities can be managed from a single platform, resulting in faster turnaround times and increased efficiency among team members.
+A unified platform for both IT service management and project management allows the management of all service desk processes and project-related activities from a single platform, resulting in faster turnaround times and increased efficiency among team members.

-With a unified platform, the project management activities of all participating team members can be easily planned, and their objectives can be defined.
-Such a platform provides better visibility of the timelines and provides an opportunity for the team members to accurately split responsibilities for all the necessary tasks. - Enhanced Flexibility
+Such a platform provides better visibility of the timelines and provides an opportunity for the team members to accurately split responsibilities for all the necessary tasks.

 A unified tool offers enhanced visibility into budget and finances for project managers to make data-driven decisions.
 This enhances decision-making about time sensitivity activities and contributes to the overall quality of IT services.